NWalker4483/ControlMe/README.md

 * seperate javascript and css into seperate files
 ## Necessary Side Quests
 * Slim down modules used/ Remove importing of any unused/noncritical modules
+* Review line 33 and 36 in order to implement control of multiple actuators from arduino
 ## Possible Progression
 * Convert to C++ using [Crow](https://github.com/ipkn/crow)
 * Convert Camera module to imutils instead of cv2